Shubh18s/djs_woz/README.md

-# Spoken Dialog WOZ (aka. djs_woz)
-Spoken Dialog WOZ is a Web App, a Wizard of Oz prototyping tool to study user-system interaction in a speech-only scenario.
+# Spoken Dialog WOZ (aka. djs_woz): A Wizard of Oz prototyping tool to study user-system interaction in a speech-only information seeking scenario.